 This is also a good time to solicit UGC (“User Generated Content”) of all types.
 We have a few clients who are reaching out to customers and asking them to record brief videos and share or upload them.
 These include reviews, ‘unboxing’ videos, and product demos.

-One client emailed their list and asked for funny or practical “how we’re quarantine-ing”.
+One client emailed their list and asked for funny or practical “how we’re quarantine-ing” pictures & videos.
 They compiled them on a page, then created a campaign on Facebook & Instagram inviting people to it.
 It’s drawn a lot of visitors, a lot of sign-ups, and some new sales.

 Email Campaigns and Segmenting

-First… it would be ‘marketing malpractice’ if I didn’t – emphatically! – that you should already be segmenting your list, and if you haven’t already, this is the time to start.
+First… it would be ‘marketing malpractice’ if I didn’t say – emphatically! – that you should already be segmenting your list, and if you aren’t, this is the time to start.

 Segmenting is about getting the right message, to the right person, at the right time.
 And better, more highly segmented lists perform better, period.